classicwuhao/CycloneVSCodePlugin/README.md

 # Cyclone plugin for Visual Studio Code

 This plugin adds support for the cyclone specification language for graph-based structures.

-Cyclone aims to provide users a formal way of verifying/testing graph-based strcutures.
-Cyclone works together with our engine [uran](https://github.com/classicwuhao/uran) and compiles a specification into a set of path conditions that can be efficiently solved by an SMT solver.
-Click [here](https://classicwuhao.github.io/cyclone_tutorial/tutorial-content.html) to learn more about cyclone.
+Cyclone is a new specification language for verifying/testing graph-based structures.
+Unlike other formal methods tools, Cyclone uses simple notations and allows users to construct verification tasks by building graphs.
+Cyclone promotes the idea of think in graph, and makes verification tasks easy to be understood/visualised and learn for those who do not have verification background.
+Click here to learn more about cyclone.

 ## Features